AIM-Harvard/OncQA/README.md

-## OncQA: The Impact of Using an AI Chatbot to Respond to Patient Questions
+## OncQA: The Impact of Using an AI Chatbot to Respond to Patient Messages

 ### Importance